jezzsantos/ServiceStack.Webhooks.Azure/README.md

 Go to the 'Settings' tab and add the following settings:

 * (ConnectionString) AzureTableSubscriptionStore.ConnectionString - The Azure Storage account connection string for your table.
-For example: UseDevelopmentStorage=true
+Default: UseDevelopmentStorage=true
 * (string) AzureTableSubscriptionStore.SubscriptionsTable.Name - The name of the storage table where subscriptions are stored.
-For example: webhooksubscriptions
+Default: webhooksubscriptions
 * (string) AzureTableSubscriptionStore.DeliveryResultsTable.Name - The name of the storage table where delivery results are stored.
-For example: webhookdeliveryresults
+Default: webhookdeliveryresults
 * (ConnectionString) AzureQueueEventSink.ConnectionString - The Azure Storage account connection string for your queue.
-For example: UseDevelopmentStorage=true
+Default: UseDevelopmentStorage=true
 * (string) AzureQueueEventSink.Queue.Name - The name of the queue where events will be written.
-For example: webhookevents
+Default: webhookevents

 ## Configuring an Azure WorkerRole Relay